- Education and Science»

 Good news for fans and newcomers alike at the Jorvik Viking Centre

-After enforced flood closure in December, 2015 the Jorvik Viking Centre is to open its doors again with a new introduction.
+After enforced flood closure in December, 2015 the Jorvik Viking Centre opened its doors again in early April, 2017 with a new introduction.
 Mustn't say more, use the link (below) to look into a different age

 Jorvik Viking Centre, Coppergate, York, YO1 9WT